 We take all steps necessary to ensure that our agreements with our third-party international vendors (including sub-processors) contain appropriate commitments from such third parties regarding the transfer and processing of European data outside Europe and that we implement an appropriate and lawful data transfer mechanism (such as the Standard Contractual Clauses) and additional safeguards as necessary.
 Up-to-date details of the sub-processors we use to process our members’ data is available.

 We no longer rely on the Privacy Shield as a transfer mechanism for data transfers given the EU-US Privacy Shield and Swiss-US Privacy Shield are no longer valid as a result of the recent CJEU ruling in Schrems II.
 However, to the extent Mailchimp has ongoing obligations under our existing Privacy Shield Certification, we will continue to honor them, including honoring the direct rights of redress provided to individuals against Mailchimp, including a right to invoke binding arbitration.

 How does Mailchimp respond to information requests?

-Mailchimp commits to providing users advance written notice of any compulsory requests to access their data, unless we are prohibited by law from doing so.
+In accordance with our Data Processing Addendum, Mailchimp will provide European users with written notice of compulsory requests to access their data, unless we are prohibited by law from doing so.